 Hemler also designed a playground to fulfill the school’s most critical requirement: accessibility.
 The play area needed to offer fun and challenging play for a range of grades and for the special needs students within each grade.

 “We incorporated components like the transfer station for kids with mobility impairments who aren’t limited to wheelchair access.
 They can move easily from their chair to the equipment at ground level,” says Hemler.
 “And, a series of reach panels and other climbing components offer ground level accessibility.”

 For example, the play area includes The Pointe™ Natural Climber, which children can enter and exit from the ground.
 Willow Creek is the first school in Berks County to have a natural rock climber.
 In addition, the finished playground has plenty of open space around the equipment.
-ECORE rubber tile safety surfacing also provides a smooth surface for wheelchairs.
+ECORE playground rubber surface also provides a smooth surface for wheelchairs.